2ndSightLab/aws-deploy/README.md

 # Revisions:

 7/2/25 - Added the ability to set AWS CLI profile and region.
-Ability to specify GitHub repo where
+Option to specify git repo
-         to save the output.
-Moved init scripts in main into init folder.
+         to save output.
+Broke main into init scripts in init folder.
 Added additional functions to validate data.
-Save templates by /account/region/(template, script, stack-name files).
-         Stack-name file has the parameters, template, and script used deploy the stack.
+Save save files by resources/account/region/ in git repo if specified otherwise this repo folder.
+Loop to deploy additional resources without exiting.
+Configuration file to store environment configuration to avoid repeatedly re-entering it.
 6/30/25 - fixed issue: empty parameter list didn't work, allowed values added to wrong parameter,\
           ask the user if they want to deploy now, print property name and allowed values to screen,\
           clean up output\